port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/go.md

 ---
 sidebar_position: 12
-description: Ingest Go Modules and dependencies into your catalog
+description: Ingest Go modules and dependencies into your catalog
 ---

 import GoBlueprint from "./resources/go/\_example_go_blueprint.mdx";